syncfusion-content/flutter-docs/Flutter/maps/accessibility.md

 ## Easily touch targets

-The [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) has touch target as 48 * 48 as per the standard for all the elements.
+The [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) has touch target as 48 * 48 as per the standard for all the elements except marker and vector linear shapes like MapLineLayer, MapArcLayer, and MapPolygonLayer.
+However, you can increase touch area of those elements by increasing the size of the marker and value of the vector layer width property.